 Disclosures

-The maximum sales charge on a Class A share is 4.75%, on a Class B share the maximum contingent deferred sales charge is 4%, and on a Class C share the maximum contingent deferred sales charge is 1%.
+The maximum sales charge on a Class A share is 4.75% and on a Class C share the maximum contingent deferred sales charge is 1%.

 All total return figures include reinvestment of dividends and capital gains distributions.
 Class B shares automatically convert to Class A shares after seven years.
 Class B shares' performance for the periods exceeding seven years includes the first seven years of Class B share performance and Class A share performance thereafter.
+Class C shares automatically convert to Class A shares after eight years.
+Class C shares' performance for the periods exceeding eight years includes the first eight years of Class C share performance and Class A share performance thereafter.
 Total returns for periods of less than one full year for classes of shares are cumulative total returns, which are not annualized.

 2Risk Disclosures.
 Some important risks of an investment in the Funds/Portfolios are: market risk: the market value of shares of common stock can change rapidly and unpredictably; company risk: the market value of a common stock varies with the success or failure of the company issuing the stock; financial services risk: investing a significant portion of assets in the financial services sector may cause a fund to be more volatile; foreign country risk: companies operating, incorporated or principally traded in foreign countries may have more fluctuation as foreign economies may not be as strong or diversified, foreign political systems may not be as stable and foreign financial reporting standards may not be as rigorous as they are in the United States; under $10 billion market capitalization risk: small- and mid-size companies typically have more limited product lines, markets and financial resources than larger companies, and their securities may trade less frequently and in more limited volume than those of larger, more mature companies; foreign currency risk: the change in value of a foreign currency against the U.S. dollar will result in a change in the U.S. dollar value of securities denominated in that foreign currency.
 The Fund may, but generally does not hedge its currency risk; concentrated portfolio risk: the Fund invests principally in a single market sector, and any fund that has a concentrated portfolio is particularly vulnerable to the risks of its target sector; emerging market risk: the Fund invests in emerging or developing markets whose securities may be more difficult to sell at an acceptable price and their prices may be more volatile than securities of issuers in more developed markets.
 In unusual situations it may not be possible to repatriate sales proceeds in a timely fashion.
 These investments may be very speculative; concentrated real estate portfolio risk and focused portfolio risk: Davis Real Estate Fund primarily invests in real estate securities, and it may be subject to greater risks than a fund that does not concentrate it investments in a particular sector.
 Please see the prospectus for a complete listing and a description of the principal risks.